TeeheeTypes/TeeheeTypes.github.io/about.md

 07. Hiney TKL One PC in Mystery Colorway
 08. CableCar Design Phoenix in Black
 09. KLC Dolice in Dark Green
-10. Eclipse (FRL TKL) in Dark Gray
+10. Bisoromi RS60 in Red
-11. Bisoromi RS60 in Red
+11. Baion Ophanim in Black
 12. -
 13. -
 14. -